 INSPIRA AIR® Balloon Dilation System: A minimally invasive solution for airway management

-The INSPIRA AIR® Technology is designed to safely dilate airway strictures such as in the trachea and upper bronchi with minimal mucosal trauma.
+The INSPIRA AIR® Technology is designed to safely dilate airway strictures such as in the trachea and main stem bronchi with minimal mucosal trauma.
 These devices are endoscopic tools and may be used with other endoscopic techniques or adjuvant therapies.

 Unlike traditional rigid dilators, the INSPIRA AIR® Technology applies controlled radial pressure to a stricture through precise inflation and pressure regulation.
 The low profile system and soft seeker tip provide atraumatic access.